rusty-celery/rusty-celery.github.io/src/guide/defining-tasks.md

 - `max_retry_delay` (u32): The maximum number of seconds to wait before retrying after failure.
 - `acks_late` (bool): If true, the broker message corresponding to the task will be ackknowledged after the task finishes, instead of before.
 - `bind` (bool): If true, the function will be bound to the task instance, i.e. it will be like an instance method.
 Therefore when `bind = true`, the first argument to the function has to have type `&Self`.
 Note however that Rust won't allow you to name this argument `self`, as that is a reserved keyword.
 Instead, use something like `task` or just `t`.
+- `on_failure` (function): An async callback function to run when the task fails.
+Should accept a reference to a task instance and a reference to a `TaskError`.
+- `on_success` (function): An async callback function to run when the task succeeds.
+Should accept a reference to a task instance and a reference to the value returned by the task.

 For example, to give a task a custom name and set a timeout: